gumyr/cq_warehouse/docs/fastener.rst

 :meth:`~extensions_doc.Workplane.threadedHole`.
-The washers were automatically placed and all components were add to an Assembly in their correct position and orientations - see :ref:`Clearance, Tap and Threaded Holes <clearance holes>` for details.
+The washers were automatically placed and all components were add to an Assembly in their correct position and orientations - see :ref:`Clearance, Tap and Threaded Holes <custom holes>` for details.

 Here is a list of the classes (and fastener types) provided: